 A day before the exam, you should let their minds relax.
 Let them have the proper rest.
 Don’t force them to study until dawn or the other way around wherein you wake them up at dawn to review.
 Don’t let them practice cramming at such a young age.
 Teach them to study a week before the exams, it will be much more helpful on their part.

 Examinations aren’t done to pressure the students’ minds.
-Instead, these are done to check how much they have understood the specific lessons and help them learn from experiencing passing and failing as well as tackling with hard situations.
-It is also a way for the teacher to know whether he/she has to reteach or to move on to another lesson.
-As parents, you shouldn’t be the source of the pressure, don’t get mad or plant high expectations on them; their young minds cannot handle much stress.
+Instead, these are done to check how much they have understood the specific lessons and help them learn from experiencing passing and failing as well as tackling hard situations.
+It is also a way for the teacher to know whether he/she has to reteach or move on to another lesson.
+As parents, you shouldn’t be the source of the pressure, Don’t get mad or plant high expectations on them; their young minds cannot handle much stress.
 If they get a low grade, help them learn.
 Don’t use force or harsh words just to persuade them to study.
 Help them, don’t pull them down.

 Carolette Alcoran is a Content Writer from the Philippines.
 She has rendered services accurately and is flexible in writing various topics.
 She writes promotional advertisements, issues concerning both virtual and reality, lifestyle tips, marketing trends and media’s effectiveness.